World Geography / Climatology

 direction is from South-East to North-West.

 - Temperate cyclones occur in mid-latitudes of US, Western and North-Western Europe.
 They appear near a Front, which is nothing but a narrow zone

 separating two contracting and converging air masses.

 - They are formed on the land as well as on the sea.
 They will not dissipate while approaching the land.
 They are much larger in size extending up to

 800-1000km diameter and whole of the area of the Cyclone will be disturbed.

 - They are formed because of the thermal gradient across the Front.
 Higher the thermal gradient, stronger will be the Cyclone.
-Forecasting and

 monitoring them is easier.
 They are steered by Westerlies.
 And they have